amanelis/soundcloud2/README.md

     $ bundle

 #### Run rSpec
-    $ rspec spec/
+    $ rspec spec

 ## Issues
   None.

 ## Build Testing
   We use Travis to test our builds after each push.
+Check our .travis.yml file for

 ## Changelog